Guardianship Attorneys in Benton, IL

 We are proficient at guardianship practice, including the need to consult with treating physicians, obtaining the required medical documentation, and procuring emergency adult guardianships—sometimes in a matter of hours.

 Our firm has handled numerous guardianship matters through trial, conferring with the court-appointed guardian ad litem regarding the best interests of the disabled or elderly person and conducting documentary discovery and oral pre-trial dispositions to procure the necessary evidence to be successful at trial.

-Call (618) 717-4409 or contact us via our secure online form to arrange a consultation regarding your guardianship matter.
+Call (618) 717-4409 or contact us via our secure online form to arrange a free consultation regarding your guardianship matter.